ECBSU/genomics-scripts/phylogenetics/Mrbayes/example_model_setting.md

 To run Mrbayes, you will need to make .nex file and specify the settings to run Mrbayes.
-Remember to change Line 10 your nex file

 Example of settings (from Filip and Petra)